Online M.A. in applied child and adolescent development

 - Diversity statement: Complete a one-page statement that identifies the distinctive qualities, characteristics, and life experiences you would contribute to your graduate program.
 Include examples that address your contribution to the diversity of the student body and illustrate your motivation to succeed.
 Please do not exceed one page in length.

 - Three letters of recommendation: Identify and get contact information for three people who will serve as your recommenders.
+Share our letter of recommendation prompts with them.
 We suggest that you seek recommendations from the following:

 - College instructor, advisor, or mentor